m

 Doesn’t no feedback monumentally screw up the damping factor?

 It doesn’t do it any favors.
-So if you want high damping factor, you should run Wotan with overall feedback on.
+Nor is it so hot for measured distortion.
+So if you want high damping factor and lower distortion you should go with Tyr.
+Or Vidar.

 But isn’t a higher damping factor good?

 Maybe.
 Perhaps.
 Depends on the system.
-Basically try it both ways, and choose the one you like.
+We'd recommend trying Wotan both with and without feedback, and choose the one you like.
 There are no prizes here other than your own satisfaction.

 Boy you guys are weird.